ulmefors/CarND-Behavorial-Cloning/README.md

 instead of center camera.
 Both 0.25 and 0.30 worked fine for the model.

 ## Optimizer and learning rate
-Adam optimizer was used and learning rates in the range 0.0001-0.003.
+Adam optimizer was used and learning rates in the range 0.0001-0.005.
+Higher learning rates than the default often produced good results with very little training although there were instances where training did get stuck occasionally.

 ## Hardware
 Training was performed on a Macbook Pro 15" Mid 2015 in its basic configuration of quad-core Haswell CPU [(full technical specs)](https://support.apple.com/kb/SP719).